 PRPL 231 Plant Cycle and Systems (2 credits) Studies the physical characteristics of water and steam.
 Reviews the plant steam cycle and how the properties of water and steam change as fluid flows through the various plant cycle components.
-Uses steam tables with the thermodynamics of enthalpy change in the boiler and turbine along with Mollier diagrams to study the properties of steam.
+Uses steam tables with the thermodynamics of enthalpy change in the boiler and turbine, along with Mollier diagram to study the properties of steam.

-PRPL 242 Plant Operator Practice II (7 credits) Emphasizes improvement of basic skills learned in previous courses and develops advanced skills in boiler repairs, industrial electrical system maintenance, and operation and maintenance of boiler auxiliaries, pumps, and steam traps.
+PRPL 242 Plant Operator Practice II (4 credits) Emphasizes improvement of basic skills learned in previous courses and develops advanced skills in boiler repairs, industrial electrical system maintenance, and operation and maintenance of boiler auxiliaries, pumps, and steam traps.
 Includes supervising other student workers in performing assigned duties relating to plant operations.